buster95/log-parser-cli/README.md

 # You can use the defined script to run the log parser, this will show you a set of questions in the CLI
 npm run parse-log

-# You can run the CLI parser providing the options
+# You can run the CLI parser by providing the options
 npm run parse-log -- --input ./app.log --output error-log.json --logLevel error

 ```